 This section contains methodological notes explaining compilation of data sets of MFI balance sheet statistics (A. Statistics of monetary developments in the Czech Republic), MFI interest rates statistics (B. MFI average interest rates in the Czech Republic), national monetary statistics (C. National monetary statistics), statistics of other financial institutions (D. Other financial institutions), payment statistics (E. Payment statistics), Banking statistics and statistics on Long-term interest rates for convergence purposes (LTIR).

-Monetary financial institutions (MFIs) which are resident in the Czech Republic supply balance sheet data in accordance with the Regulation (EU) No 1071/2013 of the European Central Bank concerning the balance sheet of the monetary financial institutions sector (ECB/2013/33).
+Monetary financial institutions (MFIs) which are resident in the Czech Republic supply balance sheet data in accordance with the Regulation (EU) 2021/379 of the European Central Bank of 22 January 2021 on the balance sheet items of credit institutions and of the monetary financial institutions sector (recast) (ECB/2021/2).
 The aggregated balance sheet of the MFI sector is the sum of the harmonised balance sheets of all the MFIs resident in the Czech Republic (the MFIs balance sheets).
 The consolidated balance sheet of the MFI sector is obtained by netting the aggregated balance sheet positions between MFIs in the Czech Republic.
 The consolidated balance sheet provides the basis for the regular analysis of monetary aggregates and counterparts (the definition of monetary aggregates).

 There are two types of data in the monetary statistics.
 Stock data refer to the last day of the period (the last calendar day).
 The flows for the current period are calculated by adjusting the difference between the stock at the end of the current period and the stock at the end of the previous period for effects that do not arise from transactions, such as reclassifications, foreign exchange revaluations and other revaluations (the flow data definition).
 Stock and flow data are the basis for calculation of growth rates (the growth rate definition).